Somerville Theatre: Today

 The Fraiman family, (then operating as Fraiman Enterprises Inc. - now Frame One Theatres), took ownership of the Somerville Theatre in 1990 and has since made multiple changes to keep up with the evolving movie theater industry.
 Since 1990, 4 screens have been added and digital projectors have been installed, although two screens on the upper level have been restored into a ballroom which formerly occupied the space.
 The Theatre currently operates as a three-screen cinema.
 Home to one of the most technically advanced projection booths on the east coast, the Somerville can present virtually any film format - from digital releases to archival 35mm and 70mm film prints.
 The Somerville also counts a rentable 31-seat "microcinema" among its screening rooms.
 All screens (except the microcinema) are equipped with 35mm projectors and DCP.
 Only screen 1 is capable of 70mm.

 The theatre currently operates as a first- and second-run moviehouse, with an emphasis on independent and art house fare.
 It also regularly hosts live music, dance and comedy performances, with entertainers including U2, Louis CK, Jonathan Richman, Thomas Dolby, and Arlo Guthrie on its stage.

 The theatre regularly runs vintage 35mm and 70mm films, silent films with live musical accompaniment, and as of 2016, hosts a yearly "The 70mm and Widescreen Film Festival" in September.
 It is also the main host theatre for the Independent Film Festival of Boston and The Slutcracker.

 The Somerville Theatre is in the minority in the movie theater industry for being locally owned and independent but also operating as a for profit company.

+In popular culture

+Bobby "Boris" Pickett grew up working at the theater.
+His father was the manager.
+The movies he watched at the Somerville inspired him to write the song Monster Mash.

+In the movie Ted, the scene featuring the premiere of Star Wars: Episode I – The Phantom Menace was filmed at the Somerville Theatre.

+The theater's balcony and lobby are featured in Alexander Payne's 2023 film The Holdovers.